poiyomi/PoiyomiDocs/docs/general/alt-versions.md

 The Tessellated shader includes a shading process that subdivides triangles into a more realistic structure for certain realistic effects.
 See [Tessellated](/docs/extended-features/tessellated.md) for more info.

 Tessellated shaders are extremely expensive and will greatly hinder your computer's performance, even on the most powerful hardware out there.
 Please exercise caution if using it.

+## Particle

+- `.poiyomi/Poiyomi Pro Particle`

+Poiyomi Pro Fur is a Geometric Particle shader that uses the 3D mesh to spawn each Particle from, similar to a Particle System in Unity.
+See [Particle](/docs/extended-features/particle.md) for more info.

+Just like Geometric Dissolve, it can have a significant performance impact.